biosustain/Maud/docs/computation.rst

 ================================

 Maud draws posterior samples using Stan and cmdstanpy.
-When a user inputs a :code:`maud sample ...` command, the chosen toml file, and any other configuration options are read and translated into :doc:`Maud's data model
-</data_model>`, then initial parameter values and input data in Stan format are
-written as json files.
+When a user inputs a :code:`maud sample ...` command, the files in the target directory are parsed as Python objects using Maud's data model, then initial parameter values and input data in Stan format are written as json files.
 If necessary, the Stan program `<inference_model.stan>` is then compiled to c++ and then binary.
 Next, Maud uses cmdstanpy to trigger Stan's sampler using the specified input data and initial conditions.
 The resulting samples are written to csv files in Stan's output format.

-Stan's sampler uses an adaptive Hamiltonian Monte Carlo algorithm to efficiently explore the posterior probability distribution defined by the :doc:`statistical model <../Theory/Statistics>` And Input Data.
+Stan's sampler uses an adaptive Hamiltonian Monte Carlo algorithm to efficiently explore the posterior probability distribution defined by the :doc:`statistical model <../theory/statistics>` And Input Data.

 Why Use Stan And Adaptive Hmc?